What is Estrogen Dominance?

 Researchers at Balanced Concepts compiled the following list of common exposures to xenoestrogen:

 - BPA (Bisphenol-A).
-BPA is produces when polycarbonate is broken down.
+BPA is produced when polycarbonate is broken down.
 Polycarbonate is present in many food containers, including plastic bottles, the lining of canned foods, beverage containers, and soda and beer cans.
 Heat causes a rapid breakdown of polycarbonate and the subsequent production of BPA.

 - Animal products (meat, dairy, and eggs).
 These can accumulate xenoestrogens used in their production.